Skip to main content

 # filters/filters.any

-# Allow basic content paths
+# Allow basic delivery paths

 /0001 { /type "allow" /method "GET" /url "/content/*" }